coala/coala/docs/Developers/Writing_Linter_Bears.rst

 .. note::

-    In order for the above command to work we should have 2 files in our current dir: ``PylintTutorialBear.py`` and our ``sample.py``.
+    In order for the above command to work, we should have 2 files in our current dir: ``PylintTutorialBear.py`` and our ``sample.py``.
     Naming is **very** important in coala. coala will look for bears by their **filename** and display them based on their